-7. How can I best prepare for the US National Championships
+6. How can I best prepare for the US National Championships?

-The best resources are the quiz bowl questions that have been used at past IGB US National Championships which are posted on the IGB USA Resources page here.
+The best resources are the questions that have been used at past IGB US National Championships which are posted on the IGB USA Resources page here.
 Please also see the quizbowl questions used at the US Geography Olympiad from 2013 to 2016 which are available on the USGC website here.

 1. How do I qualify for the next IGB World Championships?

-Students in the USA can qualify for the 2020 IGB World Championships in either of the following two ways:
+Students in the USA can qualify for the 2022 IGB World Championships in either of the following three ways: